 Suggestion: Bring clothing that you wish to leave with the people in Peru or use to trade for souvenirs.
 They'll be thrilled and you will have more room in your suitcase for your souvenirs.
 If you bring clothes or shoes specifically to give away that are not the ones you are wearing, please bring smaller sizes.
 These are small people.
 Most shoes for example, need to be smaller than a size seven women's or size 10 and smaller for a man.
 They can not use winter clothes, large sizes or shoes the size of canoes. ;-)

 When you see how the average person in Iquitos dresses and how many days in a row they wear the same clothing, you will understand why it is not necessary to have a different "outfit" every day.
 We will have more earthly possessions in our suitcases then most of these people own.
 We want to be neat, clean and modest as we work with the People of Peru.

-Leave Extravagant Jewelry at home: This is an item that draws attention to the difference in our financial situation, and that of the people we are there to serve.
+Leave Extravagant Jewelry at home: This is an item that simply draws attention to the difference between our financial situation, and that of the people we are here to serve.
 Avoid large dangling earrings, studs are fine.

 Inexpensive sunglasses, bandannas, T-shirts, watches, etc., make great gifts or can be used for trade in the jungle villages.

 Swimming suit (large enough to cover all strategic areas)